AsmaaJAH/Smart-Parking-System/README.md

 (AIT systems corporation-The Arab Academy for Science Technology & Maritime Transport-The Information Technology Industry Development Agency (ITIDA) - Alex Uni).

 Using:

-=(Flutter WebView, MySQL, PHP, Laravel, WordPress, CCtalk protocol, MQTT protocol, Node-RED) in the SW part =(AWS clouding servers, PV cells, Raspberry Pi, and coin and cash acceptors, additional larger display Screen) in the HW part.
+(Flutter WebView, MySQL, PHP, Laravel, WordPress, CCtalk protocol, MQTT protocol, Node-RED) in the SW part (AWS clouding servers, PV cells, Raspberry Pi, and coin and cash acceptors, additional larger display Screen) in the HW part.

 My part of it was:
 -creating a user-friendly mobile app for android and ios in order to provise our services on the play store soon.